genzade/CV/README.md

 found true calling
 - i enjoy what i do, i have had too many menial jobs where i not only did not enjoy myself but also did not feel i was adding any value whatsoever -->

-As a person who has finally found my true calling in life (very cliche, I know, but it's true) in programming, I have awoken a passion that I had no idea existed within me.
-I have had too many menial jobs where I not only did not enjoy what I was doing for a living but also did not feel I was adding any value whatsoever.
-Now I know what I want.
-Having completed a bootcamp in coding I have recaptured a feeling I havent had since I was a 12 year old kid walking into a comic book shop for the first time; one of passion, excitement and the overwelming desire to consume absolutely everything I can get my hands on.
-Having entered this world, I am not just looking for a role as web developmer as much as I am a place I can fulfill my desire to learn and continue my journey as a programmer.
-PS Batman Rocks.
+As a person who has finally found my calling in life in programming (very cliche, I know, but it's true!), I have found my passion.
+After too many menial jobs that have had no meaningful impact in the world, I am looking forward to a career adding value.
+I now know what I want.

+Having just completed a coding bootcamp, I have recaptured a feeling I haven't had since being a 12 year old kid walking into a comic book shop for the first time; one of passion, excitement and the overwhelming desire to learn and absorb absolutely everything I can get my hands on.
+I am not just looking for a role as web developer: I am looking for a place I can fulfil my desire to learn and continue my journey as a developer.

+P.S.
+Batman rocks.

 ## Skills

+### Problem solving
+- Mechanical engineering taught me how to approach problems.
+I particularly enjoy the mathematical side of engineering - formulas and their derivations, applying them to real world situations.

+### Resourcefulness
+- I grew Ethnic Mind from a team of 3 people to 22, taking them from meeting in coffee shops and hotel lobbies to working from an accelerator office space.

+## Experience

+**Ethnic Mind** (2013 to 2014)
+*Project Manager*
+- co-founded a local mental health awareness charity
+- day-to-day operations: recruiting volunteers, service users and companies,
+- liasing between trustees and founders
+- CRB checks

+## Education

+#### Makers Academy (2015 to 2016)
+- 12 week full-stack developer bootcamp

+#### Queen Mary and Westfield College (2008 to 2011)
+- BEng Mechanical Engineering

 Skills
 ------